HMR-Net: Hierarchical Modular Routing for Cross-Domain Object Detection in Aerial Images: Methodology

 \subsection{Problem Overview}

-Consider a collection of $N$ aerial image datasets $\mathcal{D} = \{D_1, D_2, \dots, D_N\}$, each representing different geographic locations or imaging conditions.
-Each dataset $D_i$ contains images $I_j^i \in \mathbb{R}^{H \times W \times 3}$ with corresponding annotations comprising bounding boxes and category labels.
-The goal in multi-domain object detection is to learn a unified detector $f_{\theta}$, parameterized by $\theta$, capable of accurately predicting object categories and bounding boxes across datasets, despite variations in scene composition, spatial resolution, object scales, and domain-specific distributions.
+Consider a collection of $N$ aerial image datasets $\mathcal{D}={D_1,D_2,\dots,D_N}$, representing different geographic regions or imaging conditions.
+Each dataset $D_i$ contains images $I_j^i \in \mathbb{R}^{H \times W \times 3}$ with corresponding bounding-box and category annotations.
+The goal of multi-domain object detection is to learn a unified detector $f_{\theta}$, parameterized by $\theta$, that accurately predicts object categories and bounding boxes across datasets despite variations in scene composition, spatial resolution, object scale, and data distribution.
 Formally, given an image $I_j^i$ from the dataset $D_i$, the detector produces predictions:

 where each $\mathbf{b}_k \in \mathbb{R}^4$ is the coordinates of a detected bounding box and $c_k \in \{1,\ldots,C\}$ denotes the predicted object class.
 The standard approach for multi-dataset training is to minimize the detection loss computed across all datasets, which can be written as